miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 ### 07 DEC 2022 - Class 4: Survey Error & Bias Correction

-This class will cover survey error and topics such as unrepresentative samples, non-response bias, measurement error and interviewer/interview mode effects.
+This class will cover total survey error and topics such as unrepresentative samples, non-response bias, measurement error and interviewer/interview mode effects.
 We will discuss practical solutions to correct for such biases, and discuss survey weighting.

 ***Readings***